1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 You can make heavy cream by mixing 3/4 cup milk and 1/4 cup butter.

-If you live in a noisy environment, try using ear plugs to keep out the noises so you can sleep or study.
-Or run a fan to make enough white noise so you can sleep.
+If you live in a noisy environment, try using Quiet Flents 33 decible ear plugs you can buy at www.Amazon.com to keep out the noises so you can sleep or study.
+Or run a fan or air purifier to make enough white noise so you can sleep.

-If you find you cannot sleep, try eating a turkey breast sandwich on whole wheat bread and drinking a glass of warm milk.
+If you find you cannot sleep, try eating a turkey breast sandwich on whole wheat bread and drinking a glass of warmed milk.
 The tryptophan in it should put you right to sleep.
-Or try dissolving two aspirin with a small glass of warm milk about an hour before bedtime to help you sleep like a baby without a drugged hangover when you awaken.
-Eating twenty dried cherries a day reportedly cures insomnia and gout.
-You can take one or two diphenhydramine capsules before going to bed to sleep better.
-Theanine and Tryptophan are amino acids supplements that will help relax you.
+Or try dissolving two aspirin with a small glass of warmed milk about an hour before bedtime to help you sleep like a baby without a drugged hangover when you awaken.
+Eating twenty dried tart cherries a day reportedly cures insomnia and gout.
+SwansonVitamins.com sells Hi-Actives Tart Cherries Capsules that stops gout flare-ups or swollen big toes when taken daily and helps you sleep sounder.
+You can take one or two tiny pink/white over-the-counter diphenhydramine capsules before going to bed to sleep better or to stop the itching caused from allergies.
+Theanine and Tryptophan are amino acids supplements that will help relax you for a sounder sleep.
+SwansonVitamins.com sells a product called Sleep Essentials which contains ingredients that help you sleep better.

-In a pinch for money, you could exist on Ramen Noodles.
-One package on sale will feed one person for fifteen cents per meal.
+In a pinch for money, you could exist on Ramen Noodles and mixed vegetables.
+One package of Ramen Noodles on sale will feed one person for fifteen cents per meal.
 I have one website just devoted to Ramen Noodle recipes.
 Ramen Noodles were invented so people would not go hungry.

-I figure almost anyone could afford instant oatmeal, Ramen Noodles, and Michelina dollar frozen entrees to have three meals a day.
+Almost anyone could afford instant oatmeal and toast, Ramen Noodles and a can of mixed vegetables, and Michelina dollar frozen entrees to have three meals a day.

-Another secret health defense is to use Grapeseed Extract pills or liquid to make your own cleaning recipes and take to get rid of pathogens inside you.
+Another secret health defense is to use Grapefruit Seed Extract pills or liquid to make your own cleaning recipes and take to get rid of pathogens inside you.

-Many people in college have existed on cereals and milk as well.
+Many people in college have existed on whole grain cereals and whole milk as well.
 Just be sure to buy a cereal like Total which has a lot of vitamins in it, and use whole milk if that is all you are going to eat.
-Parmalat whole milk in quarts is carried the cheapest by Walmart and is shelf-stable.
+Parmalat UHT whole milk in tetra quarts is carried the cheapest by Walmart and is shelf-stable.
 It doesn't need to be refrigerated until it is opened, and then will last for a week or so.
-You can buy it online at www.buythecase.net, or www.netgrocer.com.
+You can buy it online at www.netgrocer.com.
+Kroger stores carries Hershey's UHT whole milk in tetra quarts that are shelf-stable for up to one year without needing to be refrigerated until opened.

 Eating a good breakfast every day is one of the basics everyone should make a habit of doing.
 A healthy breakfast will fuel your body's energy needs for that day, and you will find your day goes better if it gets the nutrients it needs.

-Eggs are a good value, and can be used scrambled with cooked brown rice and mixed vegetables to make a quick Fried Rice.
+Eggs can be used scrambled with cooked brown rice and mixed vegetables to make a quick Fried Rice.
 You can add any chopped leftover cooked meats as well.
 You can use eggs fried, scrambled, poached, shirred, boiled, or baked in recipes.
 Eggs contain choline which is needed for proper brain function.
 Eggs can be used to bind ingredients together in recipes, and they can help to stretch other ingredients.
 Egg salad makes a good sandwich spread.
-Devilled eggs makes a good side dish.
+Stuffed hard-boiled eggs makes a good side dish.

 Learn the simple basics of cooking, and you can improvise to create and cook many frugal recipes.
 I have some good basic recipes on my Miscellaneous Recipes website for making your own products a lot cheaper than you can buy them.
 I also have some websites with recipes to make your own cleaning supplies and beauty supplies.
 All of them are free and can be found on my main recipes index.

 I have many free frugal recipes on my recipes links index that you can use to keep your frugal meals from getting boring.
-When you can afford them, buy dried spices in bottles or jars and keep in your pantry to perk up your recipes.
-Dollar General sells them two bottles for a dollar.
+When you can afford them, buy dried spices in bottles or jars and keep in your food pantry to perk up your recipes.
 Some spices that are great to use are garlic, onions, ginger, cinnamon, parsley, sage, rosemary, thyme, barbeque, lemon pepper, cayenne pepper, chili pepper, celery seeds, dillweed, cumin, cilantro, turmeric, paprika, and chives.

 Knorr now makes seasoning cubes that you can find in the ethnic aisle section of a grocery store.
 One cube each will season a pot of soup.
 They have onion, garlic, cilantro, and chipotle.
 Soup bases need bouillion cubes.
 You can find them in chicken, beef, vegetable, and fish.

 Quick recipes thrive when you add more flavor to them.
-Always keep plenty of herbs and spices in your food pantry to add flavor to your recipes.
+Always keep plenty of herbs, spices, broths, or flavor enhancers in your food pantry to add flavor to your recipes.

 Dried fruits and vegetables are very shelf-stable and can be quickly reconstituted when needed.
 They are excellent to keep on hand to always have in your food pantry.

 Fish sticks are a frugal meal entree.
-Add macaroni and cheese, and English Peas.
+Add macaroni and cheese, and English Peas with diced carrots.

 If you qualify for Food Stamps, SCHWANS will deliver frozen foods straight to your home or apartment, or you can pay them with a check, cash, or credit card.
 You can call them at 1-888-SCHWANS.
 They can deliver food to you every two weeks.
 They will bring the food inside and put it in your freezer for you, then haul away the empty boxes, at no extra charges, if you want them to do that.
 Their service is especially helpful for home-bound people, disabled people, elderly people, busy families, or people who work or go to school and just don't have time for shopping.
 With gas prices being so high, this is another way you can save money on grocery shopping.
 Schwan's might seem high priced to some people, but it all depends on how valuable your time is to you that is saved by not having to go to a grocery store, to load and unload all the groceries in those germ-laden shopping carts subjecting yourself to all those viruses in the aisles where people sneeze and cough constantly, load and unload your groceries, and then put the groceries in the pantry, refrigerator, or freezer when you get back home exhausted.
 Schwans sells high quality foods and many of them are already cooked so all that is needed is to be reheated.
 You will need an extra freezer to store them.
 You can also buy more foods by shopping online than just from their catalog, and it's free to register for their service.